CaseyHaralson/cloud-commands/linux.md

 tail -f [file]
 ```

-Search for text in a file:
+Search for text in a file or in files in a folder:

 - -i = case insensitive search
 - -w = full word search only